What Is Spiritual Leadership?

 Spiritual Leadership is something we develop and deepen through practice.
 Spiritual Leadership is about navigating between our power and our powerlessness.
 Especially clear right now as we write this in 2020 is how little we have power or control over.
 Our Spiritual Leadership is about exercising the power that we do have to create a more just and beautiful world, even as we release our compulsion to try to control what is not in our hands.
 It is on us, therefore, to pay attention to where we have power — inner power, interpersonal power, institutional power, social power, spiritual power — and where we are powerless.

-Practices of Spiritual Leadership in Congregations
+More on Spiritual Leadership in Congregations